vlunaklick/battleship/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> In this post I tried to recreate the game "Battleship".
+> In this post I recreated the game "Battleship".
 It was to use some testing with jest.

 ### ✨ [Live View](https://vlunaklick.github.io/battleship/)